Peace Pagoda: Birmingham

 On 26 June 1998, the Dhamma Talaka Pagoda was dedicated in the Ladywood district of Birmingham.
 The Burmese monk and scholar, Aggamahapandita Rewata Dhamma, was the prime mover behind the planning of the pagoda and the new monastic complex that developed on the same grounds.
 Enshrined above its dome are Buddha relics once belonging to the Burmese royal family.
 The building therefore serves as a pilgrimage site and a focus for the Burmese community in Britain.

 Milton Keynes

 The Milton Keynes Peace Pagoda (52.057697°N 0.725436°W) was completed in 1980 at the western edge of Willen lake in Willen, Milton Keynes.
 This was the first Nipponzan-Myōhōji Peace Pagoda in the western world.
+The pagoda has eight relief panels depicting the life of Buddha.
 There is a Nipponzan-Myōhōji Order temple and monastery nearby (52.055436°N 0.726181°W).

 London

 The London Peace Pagoda (51.482018°N 0.159025°W) was completed in 1985 on the south side of the River Thames in Battersea Park, London.
 Granting permission to build it was the last legislative act of the Greater London Council.